KMikhaylovCTG/next-graphql-api/README.md

 ## Setup

-We cache responses in Redis, therefore for development you will need to install and run an instance of it
+We cache responses in Redis, therefore for development you will need to install and run an instance of it in the background

     brew install redis
     redis-server

+## To run

+	make build run

 ## Using Next GraphQL API